ekowtaylor/ipv6_ipv4_gateway_owrt/README.md

 ## 🌐 Port Forwarding

-**NEW: Automatic port forwarding is now enabled by default!**
+**NEW: Automatic port forwarding now supports BOTH IPv4 and IPv6!**

-When a device is discovered and successfully configured, the gateway automatically forwards common ports from the gateway's WAN interface to the device's LAN IP.
+When a device is discovered and successfully configured, the gateway automatically forwards common ports:

+- **IPv4**: From gateway WAN to device LAN IP (NAT/DNAT)
+- **IPv6**: From gateway WAN to device WAN IPv6 (direct forwarding)

 ### Automatic Port Forwarding (Default)